mattmc3/string.zsh/README.md

 > Wait a second!
 You said no _magic_!
 What the heck is `set -- "${@%$'\0'}"`!?

 That statement is really tricky.
-It says re-set the argument array `$@` to whatever was already in the argument array, but remove the final trailing null character if it exists.
+It says re-set the argument array `$@` to whatever was already in the argument array, but remove the final trailing null character from each element if it exists.
 The `${name%pattern}` parameter expansion, which strips the specified pattern from the right side of the string, is how we accomplish this.

 You can see it in action here: